katerinaelsasser/st-lucia/README.md

 #### Existing Features
 * Buttons - Throughout the page there are buttons that are linked so that when they are clicked, they will take the user to the map section on the page.
 * Markers - When the user clicks the markers on the map, it will pop up with an infowindow that will have information about that location.
 * Navigation - The navigation bar has nav items that are linked to the different sections of the page.
-For example: the nav item "Attractions" will take you to the attraction section on the page.
+For example: the nav item **Attractions** will take you to the attraction section on the page.
 When the page is viewed on a mobile, the navigation changes so it has a drop down feature that holds all the buttons to the sections.
 * Slideshow - The slideshow automatically displays images of the island to advertise it to the user.